UberGuidoZ/Flipper/Sub-GHz/Restaurant_Pagers/ReadMe.md

 No mainstream firmware (Official, Unleashed, or RogueMaster) currently allow anything outside of the officially supported CC1101 specs.

-**NOTE: Going outside the supported frequencies may DAMAGE YOUR FLIPPER AMP.<br>
+**NOTE: Going outside the officially supported frequencies may DAMAGE YOUR FLIPPER AMP.<br>
 Please understand what you're doing if trying to break out of official frequencies.**

 You'll need to edit some code and recompile if you want to break outside of the officially supported frequencies. ([Hint here...](https://github.com/flipperdevices/flipperzero-firmware/pull/1287/files))